platonai/PulsarRPA/README.md

 Pulsar README
 ===================

+Pulsar is an open source solution to scrape web data at scale.

+Extracting web data at scale is extremely hard.
+Websites change frequently and are becoming more complex, meaning web data collected is often inaccurate or incomplete, pulsar is an open source solution to fix such issues.
-** Network As A Database **

-Turn the Web into tables and charts using simple SQLs.
+Pulsar supports the Network As A Database paradigm, so we can turn the Web into tables and charts using simple SQLs.

 ![product-screenshot](docs/images/pulsar-product-screenshot-1.png)

 # Features
+- Web spider: browser rendering, ajax, scheduling, distributed, highly optimized
+- Bot stealth: never get banned
+- Simple API
+- SPA crawling
 - X-SQL: extend SQL to manage web data: Web crawling, scraping, Web content mining, Web BI
-- Web spider: browser rendering, ajax, scheduling, page scoring, monitoring, distributed, high performance, indexing by solr/elastic
-- Big data: large scale, various backend storage support: HBase/MongoDB
+- Big data: designed for large scale crawling, various backend storage support: HBase/MongoDB
-- Complete amazon web data model

 For more information check [platon.ai](http://platon.ai)